 - Then, switch to the ‘Wi-Fi’ option and choose the ‘Change adapter options.’

 - Now, if you’re using Wi-Fi, then right-click on ‘Wi-Fi’ and choose the ‘Properties’ option.
 But if you’re using ‘Ethernet,’ then do the same.

 - After that, uncheck the ‘Internet Protocol Version 6 (TCP/IPv6)’ option and click on the ‘OK’ button.

 - Now, open the ‘Microsoft Teams’ again and check if the error message persists.

 If none of the above methods work, then you can reinstall your Windows operating system.
-We know this is a hassle in itself but it seems to do the trick for a lot of the people as seen in answers.microsoft.
+We know this is a hassle in itself but it seems to do the trick for a lot of people as seen in online forums.
 You can use the media creation tool or completely reinstall your Windows through other methods.